insilmaril/vym/README-layout.md

   frame or so
   (Maybe VM::reposition called before animation starts?)

-* Container with floating bounded layout
-  - Move floating container from below above parent, reposition several times => container name is roughly in middle, but below is empty.
-    :-(

 * Position hint for relinking often way to low, not really below new parent